 Frostbite happens when bodily tissue is exposed to extreme cold causing damage.
 Fluid freezes, which causes blood clots to form which deprives cells of oxygen.
 This causes tissue damage to different degrees.
 In extreme cold, frostbite can happen in a matter of minutes.

 Can Chickens Get Frostbite?

 Just like humans, chickens can get frostbite as well.
-Roosters and chicken breeds with large single combs are at the biggest risk of getting frostbitten.
-However, toes and waddles are also at risk of frostbite.
+Roosters along with breeds with large single combs are at the biggest risk of getting frostbitten.
+However, toes and waddles are also at risk of chicken frostbite.

 Factors that can contribute to chicken frostbite:

 - Length Of Exposure

 - Diminished Circulation

 In cold weather, chickens can retain their body heat by restricting the blood flow to their combs, waddles, and feet which puts these extremities at greater risk for frostbite.
 Water dripping onto the combs or waddles also raises the risks of frostbite for your chicken.
 Chickens with very large waddles and comb are especially susceptible to chicken frostbite but any chicken can get it under the right conditions.

 What Does Chicken Frostbite Look Like?

 What chicken frostbite looks like varies depending on how bad the case is but you can identify it by: